brianlam38/OSCP-2022/cheatsheet.md

 * If you can't find anything from initial scans, recursively scan subdirs including those that you don't think contain anything e.g. `/icons`
 * Append CLRF `%0d%0a` to payloads or file-extensions.

+Arbitrary file disclosure / LFI / RFI
+* Try all three if one works.

 Apache Shellchock (/cgi-bin/*.cgi])
 ```
 # Test if vulnerable